josephchay/linguify/TTS/README.md

 Prompt:

 "Medical advancements in AI-driven diagnostics have significantly improved early cancer detection.
 Techniques such as liquid biopsy and deep-learning-based imaging analysis enhance accuracy and patient outcomes."

 Output:

 https://github.com/user-attachments/assets/2cbeb712-a20a-47ee-957b-7b142652fa7d

 The audio outputs above not only demonstrate natural-sounding speech but also showcase the system's ability to handle complex medical terminology with ease, as well as pronouncing them in a very rich tone, with strong pause-like smoothing slurs.

 ## Features & Updates

-Refer to the [CHANGELOG](CHANGELOG.md) file for the thorough latest updates and features of **LinguifySpeech TTS**.
+Refer to the [CHANGELOG](CHANGELOG.md) file for the thorough latest updates and features of **CHASM-TTS**.

 ---